adam-talbot/hackerrank/hackerrank_python_notes.md

 - Need to read and learn more about use cases for stdin and stdout
 - There is a swapcase() method in python
 - F string interpolation in Python - f'string {variable} string'
+- String in python are immutable but you can convert them to a mutable list and then change and then convert back to string
+    - Can also use string slicing to modify them